tsukhu/rwd-spa-alljs-app/README.md

 * User angular-smoothscroll directive on the landing page
 * Changed the landing page Carousel to use the angular JS directives for `caurosel` and `slide`
 * Added Media Queries for responsive text (Shrinking based on resolution) and Button Sizes based on Bootstrap responsive utilities of `visible-$`, `hidden-$`, `btn-xs`, `btn-sm` etc
+* CanvasJS based dashboard created which is responsive.
+I required to build a directive `angular-canvasjs` for the same.
+Screenshot added for the same.
 * Work in Progress ...
 Please read the [project wiki](https://github.com/tsukhu/rwd-spa-alljs-app/wiki) or take a look at the [issue tracker](https://github.com/tsukhu/rwd-spa-alljs-app/issues?state=open) for the future roadmap.